ky0und/pyopengl_editor/README.md

 ## Project Overview

 It's a vim-like editor but for windows and uses pygame with PyOpenGL

-The motivation behind this project is twofold:
-1. To gain a deep understanding of editor internals, including buffer management, text rendering, input handling, modal interfaces, and advanced editing features.
-2. Passing my uni's course.

 ### Core Editor
 *   **Modal Editing:**